 Read more about LDL sales training courses.

-Watch this sales training video to learn how to use the LACPAAC® selling model to close a sale which is stalled post-proposal.
+Watch this sales training video to learn how to use the tried-and-tested LACPAAC® selling model to close a sale which is stalled post-proposal.